TheBlueDragon2/UmberGate/Sessions/Session 01 - The Reborn Stumbles In + Wildlings + Whispering Ingot.md

 Then louder, across the room:

-“Another Fracture Red for the quiet one in the corner—on the house.
-Tell him Ma says drink slow.”
+“Another Fracture Red for the quiet one in the corner— on the house, drink slow.”

 The lone Marked raises his mug a finger’s breadth in silent thanks, sigil flickering once, then sinks back into shadow.